avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

 1. _DSPG_ designed CPU micro-controllers that supported DSP functionality.
 When I joined them they were working on their original _PINE_ chip.
 They were a VLSI "fabless" design center.
 After finishing their designs, they had them manufactured by a real physical "fab".
 At that time it could take up to 6 months for the fab to manufacture the physical chip.
+Design flaws would be horrendously expensive.
 And _DSPG_ designed the application software that ran on their chips.
 At that time they designed the hardware and software internals for consumer telephone answering machines.

 2. VLSI software simulations ran extremely slowly because they simulated the low level transistor details of  their circuitry.

 3. My job was (1) to design a clock accurate simulator that would run about 100x faster than the VLSI simulator, and (2) to supply an assembler and _C_ compiler that could be used to test software applications months before the fab manufactured the physical chip.

-4. At that time the first release of _QEMU_ would be about 15 years away, and the GCC tool chain was not yet mature, i.e. pre 2.95, so I had to design my own assembler, simulator, linker, compiler, and debugger.
+4. At that time the first release of _QEMU_ would be about 15 years away, and the GCC tool chain was not yet mature, i.e. pre 2.95, so I had to design my own assembler, simulator, linker, compiler, and debugger, for an early version of Microsoft Windows.

 5. The key to the success of this project was my design of a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) to formally describe each one of the CPU's opcodes, and most important to recognize when an instruction sequence would cause the pipeline to "stall".
 We built the _DSL_ using _lex_ and _yacc_.
-At that time it was not yet common practice that CPU designers could automatically dynamically insert delays into the instruction pipeline.
+At that time it was not yet common industry practice that CPU designers could automatically dynamically insert delays into the instruction pipeline.
 It was the job of the application programmer (or the compiler) to automatically insert these delays.
 My _DSL_ included an easy to specify language that detected stall conditions.
 Without this stall detection feature it was impossible for us to develop the assembler in a timely fashion, because in the early stages of the design, the VLSI architects made major changes to the stall conditions almost daily.
-So our manually coded stall condition analyzer had to constantly be rewritten.
+Therefore our manually coded stall condition analyzer had to constantly be rewritten.
 But once we implemented this feature, we could generate an updated assembler almost immediately, i.e. within a hour or two.

 6. Another very important feature was that when debugging an application we could programmatically simulate access to the _I/O_ ports.
-Still more than 15 years after the first release of _QEMU_, i.e. 2025, this is not yet a builtin feature of state of the art _QEMU_ simulators.
+Still more than 15 years after the first release of _QEMU_, i.e. $(yy), this is not yet a builtin feature of state-of-the art _QEMU_ simulators.

 7. The system worked as planned.
-Especially important is that application developers were able to supply debugged applications months before the physical chip became available.
+Especially important is that application developers were able to supply working debugged applications months before the physical chip became available.

 </details>
 $endif